 FNA 2003, Gould 1980

 Common Name: blue grama Duration: Perennial Nativity: Native Lifeform: Graminoid General: Tufted perennial, semi-sod or ring grass, 25-60 cm tall; smooth or minutely pubescent on the stem nodes; with short, stout rhizomes.
 Inflorescence: Panicle of 1-4 curved racemose secund branches, bearing 40-130 spikelets per branch; spikelets pectinate and 2-flowered, the lower floret bisexual and the upper rudimentary; disarticulation above the glumes, glumes hairy on midnerve; lowest lemma 3-6 mm long, pubescent basally, 5-lobed, central lobes veined and 3-awned from apical and lateral clefts (1-3 mm long); rachilla with tufts of hair at base of perfect floret.
 Ecology: Found on open rocky slopes, forest openings, grasslands; 4,000-8,000 ft (1220-2440 m); flowers mostly July-October.
 Distribution: Most of North America, from CAN south to c MEX.
-Notes: Diagnostic characteristics include, bluish-green leaves which are often in dense tufts, dried leaves that are often curled; inflorescence branches often curled back like an eyelash; branch rachis scabrous on back, and the small tuft of hair at base of perfect floret.
-Distinguished from B. hirsuta by the inflorescence branch which does not extend past the spikelets.
-Ethnobotany: Used as a life medicine, roots chewed and blown on cuts, taken as a postpartum medicine, as fodder, the seeds were ground and used as mush and flour, the stems made combs and brooms, basketry, as hay, some tribes used them as predictors of coming seasonal severity (one spike=mild winter, more=severe winter), and it was used ceremonially.
+Notes: This is an incredibly common rangeland grass in the Southwest.
+Diagnostic characteristics include the blue-green leaves which tend to grow in dense tufts and become curly and straw-colored when they dry out; the inflorescence branches which often curl back like an eyelash, especially as the flowers age and dry out; the inflorescence branch rachis (center stalk) is scabrous (rough) on the back and does not extend beyond the last spikelet; and there is a small tuft of hair at the base of the perfect floret within each spikelet.
+Appears somewhat similar to B. hirsuta, but in that species, the center stalk of each comb-like inflorescence branch extends out beyond the spikelets.
+Ethnobotany: Roots chewed and blown on cuts; taken as a postpartum medicine; seeds were ground and used to make mush and flour; stems were used to make combs, brooms, and baskets; used as animal fodder; also used ceremonially.
 Etymology: Bouteloua named for brothers Claudio (1774-1842) and Esteban (1776-1813) Boutelou Agraz, Spanish botanists and horticulturalists; gracilis is Latin for thin, small, or graceful.
 Synonyms: Bouteloua gracilis var. stricta, B. oligostachya, Chondrosum gracile, C. oligostachyum Editor: SBuckley 2010, FSCoburn 2014, AHazelton 2015